 The high cost of mishandling data: Why brands need robust compliance measures

 In today’s digital age, data is the lifeblood of many businesses, but it also comes with a great deal of responsibility.
-Brands that do not have robust compliance measures in place for handling data are exposing themselves to significant risks.
+Brands that do not have compliance measures in place for handling data are exposing themselves to significant risks.
 The dangers of mishandling data can result in a variety of negative consequences for brands, including damage to their reputation, loss of customer trust, and large financial penalties.

 One of the most significant dangers for brands not complying with data protection regulations is the potential for large fines.
 Governments worldwide have enacted stringent data privacy laws that require companies to adhere to specific rules and regulations for collecting, processing, and storing data.
 Failure to comply with these regulations can result in hefty financial penalties, ranging from thousands to millions of dollars, depending on the severity and scope of the violation.